How Does Nova Protect Your Privacy?

 One option is to roll the majority of these costs into your final loan amount in order to minimize your "out of pocket" costs.
-This option is contingent on your ability to qualify for the increased loan amount.
+This option is contingent on your ability to qualify for the increased loan amount and is only applicable to certain programs.
 It is important to note that utilizing this option will not only increase your loan amount, but these costs will be amortized over the entire life of the loan until you sell the property or payoff the loan.
 However, it is a terrific option if your cash is restricted at the time of closing.
 You can visit our Calculators page to tally your costs and payments.
 It is also possible to request that the seller pick up some or all of the closing costs.

 What Do I Need To Know About Purchasing a Luxury Home?